PLP-MERN-Stack-Development/week-2-express-js-assignment-wmweemba/README.md

   ```
 - **Expected Response:**
   A JSON array containing products whose name includes the search term.
-- **Error Case:** If `q` is missing, a 400 response with a message "Query parameter 'q' is required for search."
+- **Error Case:** If `q` is missing, a 400 response with a message "Query parameter 'q' is required for search." is returned.

 ### 5. GET /api/products/stats
 - **Description:** Get statistics on products, such as the count per category.